xoofx/xoofx.github.io/_posts/2020-02-15-stark-melody-dotnet-sel4.md

             <ul>
                 <li>Build, Package, Tests, Benchmarks, Code coverage, Deploy should be part of the core experience and integrated.</li>
                 <li>Code should allow to define integrated tests and benchmarks along the library being developed.</li>
                 <li>Compiled code should contain all configuration paths (e.g depending on CPU target).
-No preprocessor #ifdef techniques but use instead selectors per config.</li>
+No preprocessor #ifdef techniques but use instead features/selectors via config.</li>
                 <li>Should be possible to work with pre-compiled code or pull git package source dependencies.</li>
                 <li>Should provide good intellisense (completion, navigation, refactoring) and IDE support.</li>
             </ul>